Noor4399404/finalproject_webprog/README.md

  php -S 0.0.0.0:4000
 ```

 The problem is less frequent when using the last options, but the json value will occasionally still have a value of `null`.
-You are unable to continue the game when the json file has a value of `null`.
-You are still able to host a new game after the json got a value of `null`.
+You are unable to continue the game when the json file has a value of `null`, however you are still able to create a new game.

-Good luck with playing!
+Good luck, and have fun playing!